Mean-Field Liquidation Games with Market Drop-out: The Model

-\begin{remark} The above analysis also suggests that $\tau_\mu(x) = T$ if the sign of $\mu$ is always positive while the sign of $x$ is negative, or vice versa.
-That is, if the aggregate trading rate is always positive (negative), then we expect early liquidation for a buyer (seller) not to be beneficial in equilibrium as the price process is driven in a favorable direction. \end{remark}
+{ \begin{remark} We emphasize that \eqref{eqn:tau} is a necessary, yet a priori no sufficient condition for $\tau_\mu(x)$ to be the optimal liquidation time.\footnote{We thank an anonymous referee for bringing this subtle point to our attention.} We will see that the condition is sufficient only if the aggregate strategy $\mu$ does not change sign.
+In this case, important quantitative result can be inferred from the above charcaterization of the optimal liquidation time.
+Let us assume that the sign of $\mu$ is always positive while the sign of $x$ is negative, or vice versa.
+In this case, $\tau_\mu(x) = T$.
+That is, if the aggregate trading rate is always positive (negative), then we expect early liquidation for a buyer (seller) not to be beneficial in equilibrium as the price process is driven in a favorable direction.
+Moreover in this case, a seller, respectively, buyer will liquidate early only if

-The following lemma shows that with our choice of the liquidation time the strategy $\xi^{\delta, x, \mu}$ is admissible and establishes uniform estimates that will be useful for our subsequent equilibrium analysis.